BC Hydro: Organization and financial performance

 In 1980 the BC Government established the BC Utilities Commission (BCUC) to regulate public energy utilities and to act as an independent, quasi-judicial regulatory agency regarding energy rates.
-In 2003 the BC government passed several pieces of legislation to redefine and regulate power utilities in British Columbia.
-The Transmission Corporation Act created the British Columbia Transmission Corporation (BCTC) which plans, operates and maintains the transmission system owned by BC Hydro.

-Also in 2003, BC Hydro privatized the services provided by 1540 of its employees in its Customer Service, Westech IT Services, Network Computer Services, Human Resources, Financial Systems, Purchasing, and Building and Office Services groups.
-These services are now provided under contract by Accenture.
+BC Hydro's operations are overseen by this commission, and governed through an Electric Tariff and an Open Access Transmission Tariff.

 Site C Dam

 While BC Hydro initially looked at Site C on the Peace River near Fort St. John in the late 1950s, it wasn't until 1982 that it submitted a Site C development project to the British Columbia Utilities Commission (BCUC).
 It was turned down by the BCUC at that time.
 Another attempt to revive it in the 1990s was blocked by environmental concerns.
-In 2004 the BC government's Energy Plan instructed BC Hydro to begin discussions with First Nations, the Province of Alberta and communities to discuss Site C as a future option.
+In 2004 the BC government's Energy Plan instructed BC Hydro to begin discussions with First Nations, the province of Alberta and communities to discuss Site C as a future option.
 In May 2014, a federal-provincial Joint Review Panel released a report into the project's environmental, economic, social, heritage, and health effects.
 A notice of Site C construction commencing in 2015 was issued July 2015.
-Revelstoke Dam built in 1984 was the last new dam built by BC Hydro.